Dogs and Shade Vs. You and Your Lawn

 A question we get asked a lot is, "I have heavy shade and big dogs, what grass should I pick?"

-Seems we want four mutually exclusive things: dogs, shade, an amazing lawn, personal happiness.
+Seems we want four mutually exclusive things: dogs, shade, an amazing lawn, and personal happiness.
 Myself included - I want these things too!

 An active dog and heavy shade are a tough combo for growing a lawn.
 Can you guess the winning team?
-Dogs and Shade.
+Dogs and shade.

 Why can’t we outscore dogs and shade?

 Dogs cause challenges for lawns in two ways:

 - Their urine (high nitrogen) will cause patches of grass to die.

 - As creatures of habit, they wear down paths along fences or on their favorite routes across a lawn.